You may have to change your expectations, but living well is not an empty dream.

-You are no longer bouncing off walls or chained to your bed.
+YOU ARE no longer bouncing off walls or chained to your bed.
 The meds are kicking in.
 Your worst symptoms have receded.
 You have your brain back.

 But something isn’t right.
 “You” has not returned.
 And the side effects of the meds are making you feel worse in many ways.
 Is this it? you wonder.
 Is this my fate?
 Is this what each day of the rest of my life will be like?

-Those who champion “recovery” tend to talk disparagingly about “the medical model,” as if medical practice has nothing to do with us getting well and staying well A more apt distinction is between “stability” and “recovery.”
+Those who champion “recovery” tend to talk disparagingly about “the medical model,” as if medical practice has nothing to do with us getting well and staying well.
+A more apt distinction is between “stability” and “recovery.”

-Psychiatry tends to focus on "treating" a patient into stability, In this context, a treatment "success" is one where you are displaying few, if any, of the symptoms that you experienced in an emergency or crisis situation.
+Psychiatry tends to focus on "treating" a patient into stability.
+In this context, a treatment "success" is one where you are displaying few, if any, of the symptoms that you experienced in an emergency or crisis situation.
 But you are not well.
 Unfortunately, stability is where the therapeutic relationship tends to fall apart.
 Many clinicians lose interest in your concerns once stability is achieved.
 Rightly or wrongly, they abdicate authority to you.

 “Full functioning” is where virtually all of us want to be.
 We feel “well.”
 We are able to have satisfying careers.
 We are able to have friends and loving relationships.
 We are able to enjoy our lives.
-We feel good about ourselves.
+We feel good within ourselves.

-Recovery is the new buzzword, a cause taken up by patients demanding better outcomes than mere stability.
+Recovery is the current buzzword, a cause taken up by patients demanding better outcomes than mere stability.
 In 2006, SAMHSA came up with a ten-point consensus statement, which I will compassionately not include here.
 Instead I offer this short but by no means definitive take:

 Even in a state of recovery, it is highly likely you will have to accept certain limitations in your daily life and perhaps even in what you can expect out of life.
 What is key is that you have reached full acceptance of your situation, and that you are fully comfortable in your ability to lead what you define as a rewarding and productive life.